timescale/docs/timescaledb/how-to-guides/upgrades/troubleshooting.md

 metadata queries in the background which prevents the alter extension from being the first command.

-To correct the problem, start a new session using psql and run this command:
+To correct the problem, execute the ALTER EXTENSION command like so:

 ``sql
 psql -X -c 'ALTER EXTENSION timescaledb UPDATE;'